thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-05-30-thoughtworks-arts-artists-recognized-bcis.markdown

    caption='Karen Palmer\'s TED Residency Talk'
    link='https://thoughtworksarts.io/blog/karen-palmer-film-watches-you-back/' %}

-In this talk, Karen discusses her inspiration to create RIOT, the final development stages of the film, and how she utilized her residency at ThoughtWorks to help democratize the AI used in her project.
-Karen completed a TED Residency while also at ThoughtWorks.
+In this talk, Karen discusses her inspiration to create RIOT, the final development stages of the film, and how she utilized her residency at Thoughtworks to help democratize the AI used in her project.
+Karen completed a TED Residency while also at Thoughtworks.

 ## Heather Dewey-Hagborg Premiers New Work